 9. Your best colors are black, white, gray, blue, red, or any vibrant clear color with no yellow or gold mixed in.
 Muted colors or prints wash you out.

-10. Jackets need to have sleeves which can be pushed up and should be nipped in at the waist or belted.
+10. Jackets need to have sleeves that can be pushed up and should be nipped in at the waist or belted.

 Part of my exasperation with shopping has always been the difficulty in finding sources for classic, simple, affordable clothing and accessories.
 For example, after visiting countless online shops and more than twenty bricks and mortar stores just looking for a silk scarf one summer, I thought, “There has to be an easier way!”.
 I found lots of scarves in $400 to $1,200 range, but those prices certainly won’t fit into my budget.
 There were more than a few three-season pants and tops that were hundreds of dollars, but those items were rarely in classic, simple styles that weren’t memorable.